K-State’s Lafene Counseling and Psychological Services program offers students support while giving them the tools to thrive and stay at K-State.

 An article published via the Harvard School of Public Health’s website stated that the Center for Disease Control found that one-in-four individuals between 18 to 24 has considered killing themselves in the last 30 days.
 A little more than 70% of suicide attempts occur within an hour of deciding to attempt suicide.
 Having a mental health agency within the community increases the likelihood that someone can get treatment and support before they get to the point of suicide being an option.
 This is why K-State Counseling and Psychological Services (CAPS) is so vitally important.
 The resources they give students not only help them with their mental health, but CAPS resources also save lives.

 To learn more about K-State CAPS and the services they provide visit k-state.edu/counseling.
 To support CAPS, visit giving.ksufoundation.org/campaigns/17379/donations/new.
-When you visit the CAPS website and click on the “Counseling services staff” tab, you’ll meet LINC, therapy dog in training who has some of the best listening ears.
+When you visit the CAPS website and click on the “Counseling services staff” tab, you’ll meet Linc (pictured above) and Bango, therapy dogs who have some of the best listening ears.

 By James Dalton Burton